-Most of vegetable farmers suggested that improving the timely availability of fertilizers and pesticides (64.00%) make sure vegetable producers have access to necessary facilities for irrigation (63.50%), fertilizer and pesticides must to be made accessible at reasonable costs (60.50%), ensuring that government organizations provide an adequate supply of high-quality seeds (60.00%) and extension services must to be delivered in a timely and appropriate manner (57.50%).
+Most of vegetable farmers suggested that improving the timely availability of fertilizers and pesticides (64.00%) make sure vegetable producers have access to necessary facilities for irrigation (63.50%), fertilizer and pesticides must be made accessible at reasonable costs (60.50%), ensuring that government organizations provide an adequate supply of high-quality seeds (60.00%) and extension services must to be delivered in a timely and appropriate manner (57.50%).

 Conclusion

 The vegetable farmers belonged to middle age group.
 They had primary education and belong to SC/ST category.
 The most vegetable growers were male, small family size, had medium experience, small size of land holding and their main occupation is agriculture.
 The majority of vegetable farmers had medium annual income, medium material possession, had medium information seeking behavior and had medium extension contact.
 The most important constraints faced by the vegetable growers were lack scientific understanding of the package and its procedures, lack of knowledge about newer technologies and less exposure to the media and low price during harvesting of vegetables/ market surplus.
-The majority vegetable farmers suggested that vegetable growers need training on the scientific manner of vegetable producing techniques, there should be more cooperatives and FPOs readily available, the government ought to offer appropriate manufacturing input subsidies, farmers should receive timely and adequate financial facilities.
+The majority of the vegetable farmers suggested that vegetable growers need training on the scientific manner of vegetable producing techniques, there should be more cooperatives and FPOs readily available, the government ought to offer appropriate manufacturing input subsidies, farmers should receive timely and adequate financial facilities.

 References